-Vertical sleeve gastrectomy (VSG) is surgery to decrease the structure and size of your stomach.
-This restricts the amount of food you are able to consume.
+Vertical sleeve gastrectomy (VSG) is surgery to decrease the structure and size of the stomach.

 About 2 hours

-The usual length of stay is 4-6 days.
-If there are any problems, you will need to stay longer.
+The usual length of stay is 4 to 6 days.
+If you have any problems, you may need to stay longer.

 American Society for Metabolic and Bariatric Surgery

 National Institute of Diabetes and Digestive and Kidney Diseases

 Bariatric surgery.
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/nutritional-disorders/obesity-and-the-metabolic-syndrome/bariatric-surgery.
 Accessed September 27, 2021.

 Bariatric surgery in adults.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/procedure/bariatric-surgery-in-adults.
 Accessed September 27, 2021.